RR0327/Campus-Events-Hub/README.md

 - *Smart Notifications & Extras*:

-• *Registration Confirmation Emails*: Sends emails to confirm successful sign-ups.
+• *Registration Confirmation Emails*: Confirms successful sign-ups by sending emails and OTPs.

 • *Countdown Timers for Anticipation*: Real-time countdowns to the event start date.